solid/authorization-panel/proposals/privilege-request-protocol.md

 The method by which a server determines whether it's appropriate to allow the client to request additional privilege is beyond the scope of this memo.
-Methods could include, but are not limited to, determining whether the authenticated identity is the controller of the resource, or is the owner of the server.
+Methods could include, but are not limited to, determining whether the authenticated identity is the changeler of the resource, or is the owner of the server.

 Terminology